jordanconway/resume/README.md

 English and French (Fluent)

 ##Computer Skills
 I am proficient at modern Linux, Mac and Windows operating systems.
-I believe in automation, virtualization and configuration management - currently I am most proficient in Puppet/Mcollective, KVM and git/mercurial.
+I am a proponent automation, virtualization and configuration management - currently I am most proficient in Puppet/Mcollective, KVM and git/mercurial.
 I have deployed and maintained  systems on a variety of public and private cloud platforms.
 I am very familiar with installation and configuration of many web and server technologies.
 I am skilled with Linux command line tools, bash scripting.
 I have experience writing java, ruby, php, javascript, css, SQL and html.

 ##Employment History